Cloufield/gwaslab/docs/index.md

     - P, Z, CHISQ, MLOG10P
 - Customizable value filtering

 ### Harmonization

-- rsID assignment based on CHR, POS, and REF/ALT
+- rsID assignment based on CHR, POS, and REF/ALT (with sweep mode for large datasets)
 - CHR POS assignment based on rsID using a reference text file
 - Palindromic SNPs and indels strand inference using a reference VCF
 - Check allele frequency discrepancy using a reference VCF